-The cost each year will be £3200 if paid in full.
+The cost each year are currently £3200 if paid in full.
 We offer an option of installments.
 These fees may be subject to an increase.
 The second year fee will be the same as the first (£600 non returnable deposit, then the balance paid according to the agreement).

 What does the £600 deposit and the course fee cover?

 Our course is great value!
 For your fee, will receive each year:

 - All of the year's Amatsu course material (an invaluable resource) in electronic format

 - Tuition fees for 24 days per year

 - Examination fees